The debate on evolution vs. creationism by

 2) “Are you scared of a Divine Creator?”

 Bill Nye would probably answer "No." He is an Agnostic -- a person who has not seen convincing evidence for either the existence or non-existence of God.
 Thus he probably feels that his only honorable position is to remain undecided whether God exists.
 But if God does exist, it would not be clear which religion, if any, teaches about the true God.
-Since religions teach very different beliefs about God, only one religion can be correct; perhaps none are.
-Probably people who believe in God should worry more about whether they have chosen the religion that teaches about the real God or not, more than Bill Nye should worry about whether a God does exist.
+Religions teach very different beliefs about God.
+Individual denominations, faith groups and sects within each religion also teaches different beliefs.
+Only one faith group within one religion can have the fullness of truth; perhaps none have.
+Probably people who believe in God should worry more about whether they have chosen the faith group within the religion that teaches about the real God or not, more than Bill Nye should worry about whether a God does exist.

 3) “Is it completely illogical that the Earth was created mature? i.e. trees created with rings … Adam created as an adult ....”